 Executive Order 13211, Actions Concerning Regulations That Significantly Affect Energy, Supply, Distribution, or Use, 66 FR 28355 (May 22, 2001) requires preparation and submission to OMB of a Statement of Energy Effects for significant regulatory actions under Executive Order 12866 that are likely to have a significant adverse effect on the supply, distribution, or use of energy.
 A determination that a private and local government fleet AFV acquisition program is not "necessary" under EPAct 1992 section 507(e) does not require private and local government fleets, suppliers of energy, or distributors of energy to do or to refrain from doing anything.
-Thus, although today's proposed negative determination is a significant regulatory action, if finalized the determination is not expected to have a significant adverse impact on the supply, distribution, or use of energy.
+Thus, although today's determination is a significant regulatory action, the determination will not have a significant adverse impact on the supply, distribution, or use of energy.